 A ‘whistleblower’ is someone who has a reasonable belief that wrongdoing has or is currently taking place, or that it is likely to take place in the future.

 Whistleblowing differs from complaints or grievances in that it is about concerns which have a wider impact than just the individual.
-For example, if an employee raises a complaint about bullying faced by them this should be dealt with under our Grievance Policy and Procedures.
+For example, if an employee raises a complaint about bullying faced by them this should be dealt with under our grievance policy and procedure.
 However, if the investigations raise concerns about a bullying culture then those wider ‘public interest’ concerns should be investigated and dealt with under this policy.

-Consequently, this policy should not be used to report individual concerns or issues such as grievances or complaints relating to a management decision or terms of employment.
-Instead, such issues should be discussed with your line manager in the first instance and then escalated in line with the route set out in the individual relevant policy, e.g. to the People and Learning team.
+You should not use this policy to report individual concerns or issues such as grievances or complaints relating to a management decision or terms of employment.
+Instead, you should discuss these with your line manager in the first instance and then escalate them in line with the route set out in the individual relevant policy, e.g. to the People and Learning team.

 We recognise that the decision to speak up can be a difficult one.
-We will always support individuals who have a reasonable belief or concern about wrongdoing and do all we can to consider their interests throughout any investigation.
+If you have a reasonable belief or concern about wrongdoing, we will always support you and do all we can to consider your interests throughout any investigation.

+If you are a KTI employee, your future employment, progression or opportunities will not be negatively affected if you raise a genuine concern.
 We never tolerate bullying, harassment or victimisation of an individual.
-For KTI workers, this means your future employment, progression or opportunities will not be negatively affected if you raise a genuine concern.
 Any instances of bullying or victimisation or attempts to identify a whistleblower will be treated very seriously and may result in disciplinary action.
+If you believe that you have suffered any such treatment, you should inform the People Partner or the Nominated Whistleblowing Person (Tracy Fountain, Head of Safeguarding) immediately.
+If the matter is not remedied you should raise it formally under our grievance policy and procedure.

 Those who are not workers of KTI do not have the legal protection provided by The Public Interest Disclosure Act.
 However, we will still take the same care to try and ensure that your interests are protected, and you are not exposed to any retaliation for speaking up.

-We will always respect the privacy of whistleblowers.
-Where it is necessary to identify you in order to resolve an issue, we will discuss this with you first.
-We will also be judicious in disclosing your identity to other investigators and only disclose your identity where this is necessary or otherwise appropriate (e.g. within the small team at KTI responsible for considering and/or investigating such concerns, omitting your name in reports and other documents where this is not necessary).
+We respect the privacy of whistleblowers and we will be careful not to disclose your identity.
+If we think identifying you will be helpful in resolving an issue, we will discuss with you first why we think this is so and whom it would be appropriate to inform (e.g. within the small team at KTI responsible for considering and/or investigating such concerns, omitting your name in reports and other documents where this is not necessary).

-This includes instances where the concern is in respect of a delivery partner, contractor or another organisation with which we work.
-In such circumstances, we will consider with you what information it would be appropriate for us to pass on to such parties (including whether to reveal your identity and/or details of your concern).
-It may be most appropriate for those parties then to be asked to investigate.
+Where you raise a concern in respect of a delivery partner, contractor or another organisation with which we work we will consider with you what information it would be appropriate for us to pass on to such parties (including whether to reveal your identity and/or details of your concern).
+It may be most appropriate for us then to ask those parties to investigate.

-It may be considered appropriate to commence disciplinary or other proceedings against those involved in any wrongdoing; and, in such circumstances, your evidence as a witness may be needed.
-We will advise and support you if we do need you to give evidence as a witness.
+Where it may be appropriate to commence disciplinary or other proceedings against those involved in any wrongdoing, your evidence as a witness may be needed.
+If so, we will advise and support you if we do need you to give evidence as a witness.

 If you have any worries about confidentiality, please let us know.

-We do not encourage whistleblowers to contact us anonymously.
-This can make it much harder to investigate or to establish whether the concern is credible.
-While we will still consider the concern, we may not be able to take any action if we do not have everything we need to proceed.
+It is harder to investigate or to establish whether a concern is credible if you contact us anonymously.
+We do not therefore encourage whistleblowers to contact us anonymously.
 The best way to raise a concern is to do so openly as this makes it easier for us properly and promptly to investigate the concern and take appropriate action to deal with this.

 KTI has several other policies in place with links to this policy.